 There are times in life when we need added protection against body odor.
 Whether at the gym or in an important meeting, it’s very likely that, without some type of deodorant, we’ll sweat and let out a little odor.
 Not a pleasant topic, but it can’t be ignored.
-Choosing the right deodorant is just as important as wearing it regularly, not just because you need to find one that will provide lasting protection, but will be safe in the process.
+Choosing the right deodorant is just as important as wearing it regularly.
+You need to find one that will not only provide lasting protection, but will also be free of toxins.

 While most people use the terms antiperspirant and deodorant interchangeably, the two are not the same.
 Antiperspirants work by preventing perspiration from occurring.
 Deodorants allow perspiration but block odor.
 Deodorants accomplish this by killing the bacteria that cause odor.
 From a purely natural standpoint, it makes more sense for us to use deodorants, as it is a more natural process.

 Of course none of us wants to emit an unpleasant, offensive odor, and some of us don’t particularly enjoy sweating.
 The fact is many personal care products that deal with these concerns contain aluminum as an active ingredient.
 Aluminum is also a known neurotoxin.
 Aluminum-free deodorants are perhaps the best alternative, and these products are growing considerably in both availability and number.

 Deodorants contain aluminum and synthetic fragrances, undesirable components many people are sensitive to.
 If you find that your underarms are irritated, it may be an allergic reaction to the aluminum which is toxic to the body.

 - Bone Disorders

 What to Look for in an Aluminum-Free Deodorant